Stepped Care 2.0 – What is it?

 - SC2.0 is evidence based and effective in helping their practices evolve.

 SC2.0 was first implemented in Canada at Memorial University.
-After being successfully scaled up in the MHCC SC2.0 Demonstration Project across Newfoundland and Labrador, the model is being implemented in other provinces and territories — with shared benefits to both providers and people accessing care — through our partnership with its founder Dr. Peter Cornish and the team at Stepped Care Solutions.
-Together, we provide support on implementation, stakeholder engagement, training and consultation, program management, evaluation, and knowledge exchange.
+After its successful scale-up in our Newfoundland and Labrador Demonstration Project, we are now guiding SC2.0 implementation in other provinces and territories, in partnership with founder Dr. Peter Cornish and the team at Stepped Care Solutions.
+Together, we provide support on implementation, stakeholder engagement, training and consultation, program management, evaluation, knowledge exchange, and communications.
+This partnership has led to shared benefits and tangible results, both for providers and the people accessing care.

 Wellness Together Canada

-The SC2.0 model underlies the Wellness Together Canada portal, a free resource that provides a range of mental health supports for everyone living in Canada.
+The SC2.0 model is the foundation of the Wellness Together Canada portal, a free resource with a range of mental health and substance use supports for everyone living in Canada.

 This report describes the results to date and lessons learned of a two-year e-mental health initiative to adapt the Stepped Care 2.0 model to the Nova Scotia context, made possible through a partnership with Nova Scotia Health’s Mental Health and Addictions Program, the MHCC, Stepped Care Solutions and other partners.